Pediatric Hearing and Vision Screening in Tampa, FL

 Hearing screening for infants is performed by either the otoacoustic emission test or the automated auditory brainstem response.
 With the OAE test, a tiny probe is placed inside the newborn’s ear canal, which measures the soundwaves that are produced in their inner ear from clicks or tones that are played in the newborn’s ear.
 With the AABR test, soft earphones are placed inside the newborn’s ear, which plays various clicks and tones.
 Three electrodes are placed on the newborn’s head to measure the response of the brain and nerves to the sound.

 If you would like to learn more about our pediatric hearing and vision screening at Julia Barriga MD in Tampa, Florida, or would like to bring your child in for an appointment, we would be happy to hear from you!
-You can reach us at (813) 984-8846 or you can conveniently book an appointment on our website.
+You can contact us or you can conveniently book an appointment on our website.
 Our pediatric clinic is conveniently located at 5001 East Busch Blvd Tampa, FL 33617.
 We are open during the hours of 8:00 AM to 6:30 PM from Monday to Thursday, 8:00 AM to 1:00 PM on Friday, and 9:00 AM to 1:00 PM on Saturday.
+We serve patients from Tampa FL, Terrace FL, Thonotosassa FL, Lutz FL, Greater Carrollwood FL, Lake Magdalene FL, Westchase FL, and Town ‘N’ Country FL.